awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

    ```

  For both EC2Config and EC2Launch, if you are still receiving an activation error, verify the following information\.
-+ Verify that you have routes to the KMS servers\.
++ Verify that you have routes to the AWS KMS servers\.
 Open `C:\Program Files\Amazon\Ec2ConfigService\Settings\ActivationSettings.xml` and locate the `TargetKMSServer` elements\.
-Run the following command and check whether the addresses for these KMS servers are listed\.
+Run the following command and check whether the addresses for these AWS KMS servers are listed\.

   ```
   route print
   ```
-+ Verify that the KMS client key is set\.
++ Verify that the AWS KMS client key is set\.
 Run the following command and check the output\.

   ```
   C:\Windows\System32\slmgr.vbs /dlv
   ```

-  If the output contains Error: product key not found, the KMS client key isn't set\.
-If the KMS client key isn't set, look up the client key as described in this Microsoft article: [KMS Client Setup Keys](https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys), and then run the following command to set the KMS client key\.
+  If the output contains Error: product key not found, the AWS KMS client key isn't set\.
+If the AWS KMS client key isn't set, look up the client key as described in this Microsoft article: [AWS KMS Client Setup Keys](https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys), and then run the following command to set the AWS KMS client key\.

   ```
   C:\Windows\System32\slmgr.vbs /ipk client_key